olahkoo/DeepLearning-Reddit-BobTheBuilder/README.md

   achieve that it was also needed to calculate the occurrencies of the words.

-This implementation of *word2vec* uses Negative sampling[2] in order to replace the expensive *sotfmax* activation with a simple sigmoid activation.
-We decided to use *Skip-gram*{TODO bibl} which predicts surrounding context based on the target word.
-As an alternative we tried out using *CBOW*, but Skip-gram turned out to be more effective in this scenario.
+This implementation of *word2vec* uses Negative sampling[1] in order to replace the expensive *sotfmax* activation with a simple sigmoid activation.
+We decided to use *Skip-gram*[2] which predicts surrounding context based on the target word.
+As an alternative we tried out using *CBOW*i[2], but Skip-gram turned out to be more effective in this scenario.

-As a similarity measure - which is the core of the word2vec learning process - we decided to use cosine similarity score{TODO bibl}, because it is used nowadays in most of the projects with similar problems.
+As a similarity measure - which is the core of the word2vec learning process - we decided to use cosine similarity score[3], because it is used nowadays in most of the projects with similar problems.

 The learning process is the following:
 - The network takes two words - represented as an integer - as an input.
 - The two integers are converted to a vector representation with the help of a network layer.
-This is an embedding layer{TODO bibl} which has a functionality similar to a lookup table.
+This is an embedding layer which has a functionality similar to a lookup table.
 The goal of the network is to teach this lookup table to return "similar" vectors to similar words, and vectors with more distance in case the input words are not similar.